 FIRE interns do substantive work and participate in weekly seminars with FIRE staff and other experts on freedom of expression, due process, and much more.

 Interns will work at FIRE’s downtown Philadelphia office.
-The 2023 program will run from May 30–August 4 and interns will receive a stipend of $5,250.
+The 2024 program will run from May 28–August 2 and interns will receive a stipend of $5,250.

-Develop activism plans for ensuring open discourse on campus.
+- Develop activism plans for ensuring student rights on campus.

-The Summer 2023 internship application will close on Friday, March 3, 2023 at 11:59 pm (ET).
+The Summer 2024 internship application will close on Friday, March 1, 2024 at 11:59 p.m.
+(ET).
 All prospective interns will be informed of their application status within four weeks of the deadline.
-The internship process will consist of two rounds.
-The early decision round will close on Friday, Jan.
-27, 2023 at 11:59 pm (ET).
-The regular decision round will close on Friday, March 3, 2023 at 11:59 pm (ET).
 Applicants are considered and accepted on a rolling basis.
-Each year, FIRE receives hundreds of applications for the summer internship.
-Given the competitive nature, we strongly recommend applicants submit their materials during the early decision period.
+Each year, FIRE receives hundreds of applications for the summer internship, and given the competitive nature of the position, we strongly recommend applicants submit their materials early.

 1) What does an average day in the life of a FIRE intern look like?